Build Your Own Email Server on Ubuntu: Basic Postfix Setup

 Why build your own email server?
-Have you heard that Hilary Clinton uses her private email server?
+Have you heard that Hillary Clinton uses her private email server?

-Building your own, private email server can help protect your privacy because only you, the server admin, have access to the emails stored on the server.
-On the other hand, building your own email server can be a pain in the butt because there’re so many things you need to learn.
+Hillary used it for her evil purposes.
+But building your own, private email server can help protect your privacy because only you, the server admin, have access to the emails stored on the server.
+On the other hand, building your own email server can be a pain in the butt because there’re so many details you need to pay attention to.

 So I’m creating a tutorial series on how to build your own email server to ease things a little bit and this article is part 1 of this tutorial series.
 In this article, I will show you how to set up a very basic Postfix SMTP server, also known as a MTA (message transport agent).
 Once you finish this article, you should be able to send and receive emails with your own email domain on your own email server.
 This tutorial is demonstrated on a Ubuntu 16.04 and Ubuntu 14.04 server.